-Lisa Rhoades is a Nationally Certified Reflexologist and CEU provider by ARCB
+Lisa Rhoades is a Nationally Certified Reflexologist #B01400 and CE provider for the ARCB

 Reflexology ~ SOOO much more than a foot massage!

 The feet are very complex in that each foot has over 7,000 nerves, 26 bones, 33 joints, 107 ligaments and 19 muscles.
 Add a system of tendons that hold the structure together and you have an extremely intricate network.
 Reflexology is a protocol of manual techniques applied to a specific reflex area predominately on the feet and hands.
 These techniques stimulate the complex neural pathways linking the body systems and supporting the body’s efforts to function optimally.
 The effectiveness of reflexology is recognized worldwide by various health institutions and the public at large as a distinct complementary practice within the holistic field.